smarthmaster/chess-ai/README.md

 # chess-ai
 a chess ai
-to install download it as a zip file
+to install download it as a zip file from code and zip